Vulnerability testing policy for applications on Pega Cloud Services

 - The client is responsible for any damages to Pega Cloud or other PCS clients that are caused by their penetration testing activities.

-- If the client discovers any “very high” or “critical” vulnerabilities or other security issues within any Pega Cloud Services in the course of their security assessment, they must cease the vulnerability test and contact Cloud-Vulnerability-Notifications@pega.com within 24 hours of discovery.
+- If the client discovers any vulnerabilities or other security issues which are rated “very high” or “critical” within any Pega Cloud Services in the course of their security assessment, they must cease the vulnerability test and contact Cloud-Vulnerability-Notifications@pega.com within 24 hours of discovery.
 The client is not permitted to continue testing or take advantage of any suspected vulnerability.

 - Upon completion of their testing, the client must submit an executive summary report (at minimum) to Pega GCS via a Service Request through the Support Portal, and request a review of the findings.
 Sending a full report is recommended.

 - Distribution of the report beyond Pegasystems and the client is subject to mutual written agreement.

 - To extend or modify the agreed-upon testing period, the client must submit a new request.

 Permitted Services: Using Security Assessment Tools and Services

 There are a variety of public, private, commercial, and/or open-source tools and services to choose from for the purposes of performing a security assessment of the client's Pega Cloud Services environments.
 The term "security assessment" refers to all activity engaged in for the purposes of determining the efficacy or existence of security controls, such as:

 - Penetration testing

 - Any injection, forgery, or fuzzing activity, whether performed remotely against the client's PCS environments, amongst/between the client's PCS environments, or locally within the virtualized assets of any of the client's PCS environments